 The Co-op Cycles ADV 1.1 is designed for long-distance loaded touring, with a durable frame, and a spacious framing allowing to attach racks both on the back and front (which come included in the price).

 Additionally, this bike is considered relatively affordable compared to other touring bikes.
 Another particularity is that it is set up with a granny gear of 26×34 (20.9 gear inches).
-Notably, the breaks are a mechanical-hydraulic hybrid giving reliable stopping power.
+Notably, it has a mechanical-hydraulic brakes hybrid system, giving reliable stopping power.

 The tires are also particularly resistant, making the Co-op Cycles ADV 1.1 puncture proof across larger distances.
 This bike is a good compromise between comfort and efficiency.
 Being quite a heavy vehicle, with a strong steel frame the ride will feel steady and stable.